Continuous-variable quantum repeaters based on bosonic error-correction and teleportation: architecture and applications: Applications

 \section{Applications}

 Preshared entanglement between distant parties underpins numerous quantum applications.
 Nonetheless, establishing entanglement at a distance is impeded by the loss of the entanglement-distribution channel.
-The proposed GKP-assisted QEC can correct the Gaussian errors to enhanced the performance of a multitude of applications, including EA communication, QI, and CV QKD.
-For simplicity, we will set $s^{(\text{G})}=s$ in the following performance analysis on the three applications assisted by the proposal QR protocol.
+The proposed GKP-assisted QEC can correct the Gaussian errors to enhanced the performance of a multitude of applications, including EA communication, QI, and CV-QKD.
+For simplicity, we will set $s^{(\text{G})}=s$ in the following performance analysis on the three applications assisted by the proposal QR protocol \BH{(detailed theoretical derivations are shown in~\ref{sec:formulaofapp}).}